-Fraud takes place when a person deliberately practices deception in order to gain something unlawfully or unfairly.
-In most states, the act of fraud can be classified as either a civil or a criminal wrongdoing & crime.
-While fraud is most commonly committed to obtain benefits, it sometimes occurs solely for the purpose of deceiving another person and/or company.
+Fraud takes place when a person deliberately practices deception to gain something unlawfully or unfairly.
+In most states, the act of fraud can be classified as either a civil or criminal wrongdoing & crime.
+While fraud is most commonly committed to obtaining benefits, it sometimes occurs solely to deceive another person or company.
 For instance, if a person makes false statements, it could be considered fraud, depending on the circumstances.

 A fraud investigation determines whether a scam has taken place and gathers evidence to protect the victims involved.
 Fraud is misrepresentation with the intent to deceive.
 For example, if a company makes a specific claim about a product and knows that the product won’t work as promised, they are guilty of fraud.
-Fraud is a very real and costly problem that causes loss of money as well as serious injury and sometimes even death.
-Fraud investigations begin with a meeting between the investigator and client.
-The person launching the investigation explains why they suspect deceit and hands over any evidence they have supporting their claims.
+Fraud is a genuine and costly problem that causes loss of money as well as severe injury and sometimes even death.
+Fraud investigations begin with a meeting between the investigator and the client.
+The person launching the study explains why they suspect deceit and hands over any evidence they have supporting their claims.
 A good fraud investigator will use this initial information to find more evidence and information.
-To do this, they may use surveillance,asset searches, background checks, employee investigations, business investigations, and other methods.
+To do this, they may use surveillance, asset searches, background checks, employee investigations, business investigations, and other methods.

 Common Types of Fraud

 - Corporate fraud can include: Theft of information, compromised customer information, and a damaged reputation.

 - Financial Fraud can include: Tax evasion, public corruption, health care fraud, telemarketing fraud, and terrorist financing all fall underFinancial Fraud.